How India is ramping up efforts to bolster military capability | DW | 05.01.2022

 "China has already moved into theaterization and India is still in the talks for theaterization.
 Right now, modernization should lead to theaterzation," she noted.

-In 2020, a report from the Comptroller and Auditor General of India (CAG) on Siachen — the world's highest battleground — had highlighted a shortage of much needed military gear.
+In 2020, a report from the Comptroller and Auditor General of India (CAG) on Siachen — the world's highest battleground in the Himalayas — had highlighted a shortage of much needed military gear.

 There have been several such reports of shortages and equipment becoming obsolete in the last decade.

-"Among old weapons platforms still in service, the most conspicuous is the MiG-21 Bison in the IAF fleet, which is being phased out," Karnad said.
+"Among old weapons platforms still in service, the most conspicuous is the MiG-21 Bison in the Indian Airforce Fleet, which is being phased out," Karnad said.

 Regarding the reasons why the aircraft is still in use, analysts say that because of the lack of money for acquiring new jets, the aviation units of the army and the navy cannot all be modernized at once.
 Some say that authorities need to have clarity on what type of jets India needs.

 "Right now, our biggest problem is that we don't have stealth aircraft.
-Secondly, we just got the Rafale, but the track record of MiG continues.
+Secondly, we just got the Rafale [fighter aircraft], but the track record of MiG continues.
 On the one hand, we are talking about bringing in Rafale, and on the other, we are also seeing the devastating nature of the MiGs.
 There needs to be a balance," Jash said.

 The Indian government has laid greater emphasis on producing and procuring military equipment locally, like this indigenous aircraft carrier INS Vikrant